Pomax/BezierInfo-2/components/sections/curvefitting/content.en-GB.md

   \end{aligned}
 \]

-And now we can move on to the actual "curve fitting" part: what we want is a function that lets us compute "ideal" control point values such that if we build a Bezier curve with them, that curve passes through all our original points.
+And now we can move on to the actual "curve fitting" part: what we want is a function that lets us compute "ideal" control point values such that if we build a Bézier curve with them, that curve passes through all our original points.
 Or, failing that, have an overall error distance that is as close to zero as we can get it.
 So, let's write out what the error distance looks like.

 As mentioned before, this function is really just "the distance between the actual coordinate, and the coordinate that the curve evaluates to for the associated `t` value", which we'll square to get rid of any pesky negative signs: